CruzyCruz/FoodieByNature/README.md

 `phpunit -c app`

 *Note :* the test database is named `%database_name%_test` (see *app/config/config_test.yml*).
-Each time you run the tests, this database is deleted and re-created (or only created the first time) to reflect the last database schema.
+Each time you run the tests, cache is cleared and this database is deleted and re-created (or only created the first time) to reflect the last database schema.
 Then fixtures are loaded.

 ### Usage